apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 Check the `doris_cloud.out` file for the output message `successfully started`.

-For production environment, please ensure that the total number of Meta Serivie is at least three.
+For production environment, please ensure that the total number of Meta Service is at least three.

 ## 4. Independent Deployment of Data Recycling Function (Optional)